Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 01 Section 01 · The setup The setup.

 A Shopify food and beverage operator.
 Three-and-a-half million annualized.
 Sixty-two thousand monthly Google Ads spend across one Performance Max campaign and three Search campaigns.
 Conversion-tracking inherited from Google Tag Manager via the default Shopify-Google integration.
-Nobody had read the conversion-goal grouping in twelve months.
+Nobody had assess the conversion-goal grouping in twelve months.

 That is the composite.
 The names change.
 The configuration does not.